apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine lowers combat call-up age to boost numbers**
+**Bird flu in Texas: Largest US egg producer temporarily shutters facility after H5N1 virus found in chickens**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68719473).
+You can read more about it [here](https://www.foxbusiness.com/economy/bird-flu-texas-largest-us-egg-producer-temporarily-shutters-facility-h5n1-virus-found-chickens).

 ## Requirements
 - Python 3.8